 Next on our road trip in Missouri, we headed to Sedalia, where we saw Katy Depot, a neat little museum devoted to the area’s railroad industry, complete with some cool artwork on the railroad itself!

 While in Sedalia we made a stop for lunch #2 of the day, The Wheel Inn, and partook in their claim-to-fame specialty: The Guberburger.
 The Guberburger is a hamburger topped with lettuce, tomato, and…wait for it…peanut butter!
 It was quite tasty and all in all I was much more surprised that I ate a burger with lettuce on it than that I ate a burger with peanut butter on it!

 After filling our stomachs yet again we hit some back roads to see two world’s largest things: the world’s largest pecan in Brunswick and the world’s largest goose in Sumner!
 The pecan was cool and the goose was amazing!
 It was one huge bird!

-Our final stop of the day was Chillicothe.
+Our final Missouri roadside attractions stop of the the first day was Chillicothe.
 Have you ever said that something was the greatest invention since sliced bread?
 Well, you have Chillicothe, Missouri to thank for that as it is the home of sliced bread!

 From there we hit the road to Overland Park, Kansas, completing the first leg of our Missouri road trip to Kansas City, where we had a hotel for the night.